-Teacup Nordic works to enable kids, families and friends enjoyment of nature, cross country skiing and the healthy lifestyle encouraged by outdoor sport.
+Teacup Nordic is a nonprofit working to enable your enjoyment of nature, cross country skiing and the healthy lifestyle encouraged by outdoor sport.
 Serving the Mt.
-Hood Nordic community since 1979, we are a volunteer-powered nonprofit.
-Your trail fees and donations go directly towards grooming, maintenance, programs for kids and adults, races, and family-friendly events.
+Hood region's 2.6M residents since 1979, we are a mostly volunteer-powered nonprofit that both operates a venue and produces programs for kids, families and adults.
+Your fees and donations pay for the grooming, maintenance & improvements as well as programs, races, and family-friendly events.
 Like all ski areas on Mt.
 Hood, we pay to operate under a longterm special use permit administered by the US Forest Service - Mt.
 Hood.
-Our 20+ kilometers of trails are varied; from flat and easy, to challenging hills with turns.
+Our 24 kilometers of trails are varied; from flat and easy, to challenging hills with turns.
 Trails are groomed for both skate and classic skiing.
 Depending on snowpack, we usually ski from November to May.
 Everyone is welcomed, and thanks for your interest!

-All these fine folks work hard to make Teacup Nordic an amazing place to ski, and our Mt.
-Hood Nordic community programs welcoming, healthy and fun!
+In partnership with the 100+ annual volunteers that make it all happen, these fine folks work hard to ensure Teacup Nordic continues to be an amazing place to ski, and our Mt.
+Hood Nordic programs & events continue to be welcoming, healthy and fun!

 Board Members and Officers